DerDanilo/seafile-community-manual/docs/installation/reverseproxy-webserver.md

 If you don't have a public IPv4 address, don't configure an IPv4 address for your domain!
 If you don't have a public IPv6 address, don't configure an
 IPv6 address for your domain!
 You may configure your public IPv4 address and your global IPv6 address of your server, if you can reach your server with both protocols.

-Configure `/etc/nginx/sites-available/seafile` to be web server for your domain.
+Configure `/etc/nginx/conf.d/seafile.conf` to be web server for your domain.
 IPv6 users may also enable port 80 for IPv6.
 Adjust the server name to your needs:
 ```
 server {
     listen       80;
+	# Following line only if the server has IPv6 !
     listen       [::]:80;

     server_name  home.seafile.com;
     server_tokens off;
 ...
 server {
     listen       443 ssl http2;
+	# Following line only if the server has IPv6 !
     listen       [::]:443 ssl http2;

     server_name  home.seafile.com;
     server_tokens off;
 ...
 ```

-Configure `/opt/Seafile/Server/conf/ccnet.conf` for your domain:
+Configure `/opt/seafile/conf/ccnet.conf` for your domain:
 ```
 ...
 SERVICE_URL = https://home.seafile.com/seafile
 ...
 ```

-Configure `/opt/Seafile/Server/conf/seahub_settings.py` for your domain:
+Configure `/opt/seafile/conf/seahub_settings.py` for your domain:
 ```
 ...
 FILE_SERVER_ROOT = 'https://home.seafile.com/seafhttp'